 Vaginal Rejuvenation Injections

-While women may be more familiar with hyaluronic acid injections for facial wrinkles, similar injections can help restore moisture and volume to the vaginal area.
-Just like in facial fillers, these injections help retain moisture within the target area, which can also restore volume.
-This helps keep the vaginal area lubricated but it can also help restore volume and tighten skin.
-Esthetically, adding volume to the labia majora can help conceal the labia minora, reducing chafing and restoring symmetry.
-With its moisturizing and volume-adding properties, this type of dermal filler can help restore a more youthful look and feel to the vaginal area.
-One brand of vaginal injectable is Desirial, with the choice of Desirial for restoring moisture and volume and Desirial Plus for larger amounts of volume.
-The results can last up to two years, giving women long-lasting moisture restoration.
+While women may have more experience or knowledge of hyaluronic acid injections for facial wrinkles, similar injections are available that can help restore moisture and volume to the vaginal area.
+Just like with the use of facial fillers, these injections help retain moisture within the target area, having the added benefit of restoring volume.
+Undergoing this treatment keeps the vaginal area lubricated while also restoring volume and tightening skin.
+Aesthetically, the additional volume in the labia majora region conceals the labia minora, reducing the chance of chafing and restoring the appearance of symmetry.
+With the moisturizing and volume-increasing properties, this variant of dermal filler can assist in the process of restoring a youthful look and feel to the vaginal area.
+One brand of this exact type of vaginal injectable is Desirial, with two products to choose from for different applications; Desirial for restoring moisture and volume and Desirial Plus for larger volume amounts.
+The resulting effects can last up to two years, giving women the certainty of long-lasting moisture restoration.

 Staying Active